We all know the song about chestnuts roasting on an open fire was not written about Christmas in New Zealand.

 At Jim’s Fire Safety we are passionate about fire safety and awareness.
 That’s why we’ve created a series of festive fire safety blogs to help you stay safe over the holidays.
 For more information about our protection services, including extinguisher testing, fire blanket testing, and hose reel inspection, browse through the rest of our website.

-Can I light a fire?
+Where can I light a fire?
 Check before you light.

 Our favourite friends at Fire and Emergency New Zealand have a dedicated page on their website to help you figure out whether it is ok to light a fire.
 You can take a look their website here.